rohansanjay/reading/Self Development/Quotes.md

 - "If you've found meaning in your life, you don't want to go back.
 You want to go forward." - Morrie Schwartz
 - "Only an open heart will allow you to float equally between everyone." - Morrie Schwartz
 - "Nothing is really work unless you would rather be doing something else." - James M. Barrie
-- “You really have to know a field to extract the best things from that field” - Andrew Huberman
+- “You really have to know a field to extract the best things from that field.” - Andrew Huberman
-- "Love each other or die" - Morrie Schwartz
+- "Love each other or die." - Morrie Schwartz
 - "Agitation and strain is the entry point to neural plasticity." - Andrew Huberman
 - "Everybody works for somebody." - Javier Pena
 - "Once you get your fingers on the important questions, you can’t turn away from them." - Morrie Schwartz